 North Carolina MLB has as of spring of 2017 changed its licensure renewal application questions so as to be in compliance with the ADA.

 Some of the potential conflicts of interest between MLBs, PHPs and the drug treatment industry are detailed in a presentation by Susan T. Haney MD which was given at the Organization of State Medical Association Presidents at the AMA in 2011

-Medscape's Leigh Page has published an article (free subscription required) on the "Black Cloud of a Medical Licensure Board Investigation".
+Medscape's Leigh Page has published an article (free subscription required) entitled the "Black Cloud of a Medical Licensure Board Investigation".
 The article is well researched and balanced, and the article as well as numerous comments by readers are enlightening.
-It is little wonder that such large numbers of physicians are unwilling to admit to known or suspected mental illness due to fears of professional, and particularly licensure consequences, as demonstrated in this 2016 article by Gold.
-I stressed that this reluctance could be an important contributing factor in a 2010 presentation on physician suicide prevention.
+It is little wonder that so many physicians are unwilling to admit to known or suspected mental illness due to fears of professional, and particularly licensure consequences, as demonstrated in this 2016 article by Gold, myself and others.

 Here is a 2015 article by Matt Freeman on a blog named "MedFly" that explains in great detail how MLB actions can affect the career and life of a physician.
 There are some inaccuracies in this posting, but a lot of it is true.

 It is very clear that the effect of investigation by a licensing entity can be damaging emotionally, even to the point of suicide.
 Here is a frightening BMJ article by Bourne describing the phenomenon in the UK; it is no different in the US.
 Significant depression and anxiety, even to the point of suicide, and adverse effects on subsequent practice were experienced by most who had been recently investigated.